Skip to contents

 lon.PoR,lat.PoR

-longitude and latitude in PoR CRS (in degrees)
+longitude and latitude in PoR CRS (in degrees).
+Only if remove_PoR=TRUE

 azi